buildkite/terraform-provider-buildkite/docs/data-sources/organization_member.md

 page_title: "buildkite_organization_member Data Source - terraform-provider-buildkite"
 subcategory: ""
 description: |-
-  Use this data source to retrieve a specific organization  member, using their UUID or email.
+  Use this data source to retrieve a specific organization member, using their email.
 You can find out more about organization members in the Buildkite documentation https://buildkite.com/docs/platform/team-management.
 ---

 # buildkite_organization_member (Data Source)

-Use this data source to retrieve a specific organization  member, using their UUID or email.
+Use this data source to retrieve a specific organization member, using their email.
 You can find out more about organization members in the Buildkite
 [documentation](https://buildkite.com/docs/platform/team-management).

 ## Example Usage